ThinGuy/pro-games/Whack-a-LTS/README.md

 ## Technical Details

-### Installation

-Simply open `ubuntu-whack-a-mole.html` in any modern web browser.

-### Dependencies

-- No external JavaScript libraries required
-- Uses images from the `../images/fp-mascots/` directory
-- Leverages browser localStorage for score tracking (when available)

-### Compatibility

-- Works on desktop and mobile devices
-- Responsive design adapts to different screen sizes
-- Fallback mechanisms for environments where localStorage is restricted

-## Development Notes

-### File Structure
+### Project Structure

+The game uses a modular JavaScript approach with a namespace pattern to prevent variable conflicts:

 ```
-Whack-a-mole/
+Whack-a-LTS/
-├── ubuntu-whack-a-mole.html     # Main game file
+├── whack-a-lts.html           # Main game HTML file
+├── whack-a-lts-game-spec.md   # Game specification
+├── whack-a-lts_instructions.md # Game instructions
 └── README.md                  # This file

+../css/
+└── whack-styles.css           # Game styling

+../js/
+├── whack-data.js              # Ubuntu release data
+├── whack-storage.js           # Score persistence
+├── whack-game.js              # Core game logic
+└── whack-ui.js                # UI initialization

+../images/fp-mascots/
+└── Ubuntu_*.png               # Mascot images
 ```

+### Code Architecture

+- **Namespace Pattern**: All game code uses the `WhackGame` namespace
+- **Modular Design**: Separate files for data, storage, game logic, and UI
+- **Local Storage**: Saves high scores and last scores between sessions
+- **Mobile Responsive**: Automatically adjusts to different screen sizes

-### Score Tracking
+## Score Tracking

 The game attempts to use the browser's localStorage to track:
 - High Score (all-time best)
 - Last Score (most recent)

-Players earn bonus points (+5) for beating their previous scores once they reach 50+ points.
+These are displayed at the top of the game and on both start and end screens.
+Players get bonus points for beating their previous scores, encouraging repeated play and improvement.

+**Note on Sandboxed Environments**: The game includes fallback mechanisms for environments where localStorage access is restricted (such as sandboxed iframes).
+In these cases, scores will be tracked for the current session but may not persist between visits.

-### Customization Options
+## Customization Options

-Edit the HTML file to customize:
+Edit the JavaScript files to customize:
 - Game difficulty (speed and timing)
 - Point values and bonuses
 - Visual appearance